Telenav/kivakit/documentation/overview/setup.md

    > **KIVAKIT_WORKSPACE** must point to your *IDE workspace* **NOT** the *kivakit* project in the workspace

+4. Exit your terminal program entirely (not just your shell window)

-4. Start a new shell
+5. Restart the terminal program and open a new shell window

 ### Windows &nbsp;&nbsp; <img src="https://www.kivakit.org/images/window-32.png" srcset="https://www.kivakit.org/images/window-32-2x.png 2x"/>